Mentoring for Early Career Faculty Members

 Mentoring relationships are more effective and satisfying, and best built when those seeking to learn from more experienced members of their professions take initiative and actively engage in developing these relationships.

-Moreover, early career faculty members are advised to tap into and develop a useful group of mentors to guide them in their academic professional development, tapping individuals both within and outside of their current departments, schools, and institutions.
+Early career faculty members are advised to tap into and develop a useful group of mentors to guide them in their academic professional development, tapping individuals both within and outside of their current departments, schools, and institutions.
 Mentors individually and/or collectively provide critical guidance, material and emotional support, connections, collaborations, as well as serve as thought partners, friendly and important critics, and champions.
-To make the best use of mentors, early career faculty members will identify their own questions, quandaries, and unmet needs and will proactively engage others whose experience and counsel can enable early career faculty to develop further their own senses of direction, priorities, and self-evaluation.

 For the most current Stanford University policies concerning "Junior Faculty Counseling and Mentoring," please consult Chapter 2, Section 8 of the Faculty Handbook, and scroll down to section 2.8.1.